CCEMGroupTCD/DARTassembler/dev/DEVELOPER_README.md

 ## Changelog
 12.06.2025
 - Removed the total charge and metal oxidation state from assembler.yml input and replaced this with a single property `total_ligand_charges`
+- Refactored the tests.
+There is now a new test test_cli.py which tests all modules via the CLI.
+The old tests dbinfo, ligandfilters and installtest have been removed since they are now all integrated in the test_cli.py test.
+It is recommended from now on to use the cli test to always test everything, and if required also use the assembler test.
+The assembler test is right now very small, but it should be expanded in the future to test more features of the assembler module.